 Where to Eat & Drink in Lagos, Portugal

-Really, there is no going wrong with the food in Lagos.
-There’s a plethora of amazing dining options and cool bars here, but these are some of the most loved!
+Really, you canโt go wrong with food in Lagos.
+There’s a plethora of amazing dining options and cool bars here, but these are some of my favorites!

-- Casa Do Prego: Casa Do Prego is a crowd favorite for food, drinks, music, and rooftop bar.
-As such, it’s wise to make a reservation, this spot fills up fast!
+- Casa Do Prego: Casa Do Prego is a crowd favorite for food, drinks, music, and the rooftop bar.
+As such, itโs wise to make a reservation, this spot fills up fast!

-- Taberna da mó: A central location perfect for a shopping break.
+- Taberna da mรณ: A central location perfect for a shopping break.
 This Portuguese taverna has a great selection of tapas, wine, and desserts.
 Hint: Try the sangria!

 - BARBOSA Bar & Kitchen: This Iberian restaurant offers an array of amazing international food.
 Come for the food, stay for the nice ambiance and cocktails!

 - KISA’ Real Italian Food: Real authentic Italian food with gluten-free pasta dishes.
 The owner is celiac; no cross-contamination here!
-Wine, food, service, all superb.
+The wine, food, and service are all superb.

 - Bon Vivant: Big, red, and loud; Bon Vivant is unmissable on a night out in Lagos.
-Come here for killer cocktails, stay for the best rooftop view on main street!
+Come here for killer cocktails, and stay for the best rooftop view on the main street!

 Did you know…